Rent safe and private dog parks hosted by locals

 Defensive growling

 Dogs also growl when they experience fear or anxiety.
-Have you ever seen a porcupine “puff up” to make something scary go away, even though they’re really just scared themselves?
-That’s what growling displays can often be like in our pets.
+Have you ever seen a porcupine “puff up” to make something scary go away—even though they’re really just scared themselves?
+That’s what our pets' grumbling displays can be like.

-You can learn more about fear aggression in this article.
-We also have a whole blog article about various types of reactivity in dogs here, depending on your pet's behavior and the contexts it shows up in!
+You can learn more about fear aggression in this piece.
+We also have a whole blog category about various types of reactivity in dogs here, with resources depending on your pet's behavior and the contexts it shows up in!

 What to do about your dog’s growling